Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 ## Step 2: Add Infrastructure pipeline in Azure DevOps

-A YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure is provided in `build/azDevOps/azure/air-infrastructure-data.yml` - this should be added as the definition for a new pipeline in Azure DevOps.
+A YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure is provided in `build/azdo/azure/pipeline-infra-private.yml` - this should be added as the definition for a new pipeline in Azure DevOps.

 1. Sign-in to your Azure DevOps organization and go to your project
 2. Go to Pipelines, and then select **New pipeline**
-3. Name the new pipeline, e.g. `amido.stacks-data-infrastructure`
+3. Name the new pipeline, e.g. `ensono.stacks-data-infrastructure`
-4. For the pipeline definition, specify the YAML file in the project repository feature branch (`air-infrastructure-data.yml`) and save
+4. For the pipeline definition, specify the YAML file in the project repository feature branch (`pipeline-infra-private`) and save
-5. Make sure that the Enable Private Networks box is set to your preferred deployment method.
-If you want to provision infrastructure within a [private network](../architecture/infrastructure_data_azure#networking), ensure this variable is ticked.
-Unticking the box will issue a public network deployment.
-6. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the pipeline YAML.
+5. The new pipeline will require access to any Azure DevOps pipeline variable groups specified in the pipeline YAML.
 Under each variable group, go to 'Pipeline permissions' and add the pipeline.

 ## Step 3: Deploy Infrastructure in non-production environment